► Compression and spark ignition in the same engine

 ► A new take on an old idea – this time it has potential

 Mazda is claiming the biggest breakthrough in combustion engine technology in decades with its new Spark Controlled Compression Ignition (SpCCI) engine.
 Why the fuss?
 Because it combines spark ignition and compression combustion in a petrol engine for the first time.
-It goes into production in 2018.
+It was first shown in 2018.

-CAR was amongst the first to experience the all-new 2.0-litre engine, which promises the frugality of a diesel with the sporting nature of a petrol engine while delivering a claimed 20-30% improvement in fuel economy.
+CAR magazine was among the first media globally to experience the all-new 2.0-litre engine, which promises the frugality of a diesel with the sporting nature of a petrol engine while delivering a claimed 20-30% improvement in fuel economy.

 What exactly is Spark Controlled Compression Ignition?